$2 million is a lot of money.

 In 2023, five years after Joseph retires, he plans to buy a lakeside cabin for him and his family where they can spend their summers.
 He plans to spend $30,000 on the cabin.

 Our Unique Process

 If one of my clients asks if they can retire with $2 million, we have to go beyond the numbers to find a solid answer.

-That’s why before we get begin the number-crunching, I like to get the clients really thinking about retirement and what the next few years is going to look like.
+That’s why before we get begin the number-crunching, I like to get the clients really thinking about retirement and what the next few years are going to look like.
 Here’s the simple question I ask them:

 “If we were meeting three years from today – and you were to look back over those three years to today – what has to have happened during that period, both personally and professionally, for you to feel happy about your progress?”

-Obviously, their investments’ performance and us working together will be a part of this equation, but I want to know more:
+Obviously, their investments’ performance and our working together will be a part of this equation, but I want to know more: